lmataa/dabi_gym/presentation/presentation.md

 Reinforcement learning is a powerful technique for training a computer to learn from experience.
 It is a method of constructing a policy that is able to learn from experience without being explicitly programmed.

 There are many different types of reinforcement learning algorithms, but the most popular ones are Q-learning and SARSA (both seen in class during the course).
-All of them are part of Temporal Difference Learning.
+All of them are based on Temporal Difference Learning (TDL).

 # Q Learning basics